 The frame is designed to be 1515 aluminum extrusion.
 This was a space efficient choice, and it makes building the printer easy, as standard M3 hardware works like a T-Nut, fitting into the extrusion nicely.
-To add rigidity, we use melamine sides to stiffen the frame.
+To add rigidity, we originally used melamine sides to stiffen the frame.
+We've since switched to using milled HDPE side panels.
 (These can be cut out of any material you prefer, including plywood, acrylic, aluminum, etc).
 The total cost for the actual frame components (Extrusion, corner cubes, and sides) is roughly $100.

 From there, some key design decisions were to make the build volume a 250mm cube.
 This kept the total printer size to what we considered reasonable.
 The design is easily expandable to 300mm cubed, and a new version at these dimesnions is forthcoming.
 Some notable aspects of the design: dual leadscrew Z-Axis with a belt drive between them, Stacked idlers duo-planar belt path, and lots of flexibility.
 The electronics in the design are the Duet (Wifi or Ethernet), 24v PSU, 0.9 degree steppers.
 We used an E3D v6 for the design, as it’s the most common hotend at this time.
 Support for other hotends will be forthcoming (needing only a different Y carriage).
 Semi-Direct drive or full bowden is supported.

 A special thanks to Filastruder, Duet3d, E3D, SeeMeCNC, and 713Maker for supporting the project.

 There's a table at my site with all of the BOM's, Fusion 360 Models, Assembly Guides, etc:

 Facebook discussion group for RailCoreII builders & owners: https://www.facebook.com/groups/RailCore/